-Covid: Anti-vaxxers 'intimidated' mum and daughter
+Covid: Anti-vax protestors intimidate teen outside jab centre

 "It has been lifechanging for Grace, we are hoping she will get better.
 This is all off the back of Covid in November."

-The UK's four chief medical officers (CMOs) have said said healthy children aged 12 to 15 should be offered one dose of a Covid vaccine after taking into account evidence on the mental health and long-term prospects for young people and the effect on education, combined with the marginal benefit to health.
+The UK's four chief medical officers (CMOs) have said healthy children aged 12 to 15 should be offered one dose of a Covid vaccine.

+The advice, they say, takes into account evidence on the mental health and long-term prospects for young people and the effect on education, combined with the marginal benefit to health.

 The Welsh government has emphasised that the vaccine is a choice for each individual to make.